IJuanTM/simpl/README.md

 The following scrips are included in the `package.json` file:

-* `build` - Compiles the Sass and TypeScript files using Vite
+* `dev` - Runs Vite in development mode with live reloading
-* `dev` - Runs Vite in watch mode (not as a server, only watches files for changes and recompiles them)
+* `build` - Compiles the Sass and TypeScript files to the `dist` folder using Vite, ready for production

 After changing the styling or TypeScript of your website you will have to run the `build` script to compile the files.
 This will run Vite to compile the Sass and TypeScript files and output them to the `dist` folder.
-This can also be done automatically by running the `dev` script, which will watch the files for changes and recompile them automatically.
+This can also be done automatically by running the `dev` script, which will watch the files for changes and recompile them automatically with live reloading.

 #### Config